 In a recent study conducted in the Boston area, correlations between obesity, foot pain, and foot disorders were investigated.
 The sample size of the study was 2445 men and women with an average age of 68.
 In men, severe obesity, defined as having a body mass index (BMI) of 35 kg/m^2 or more, was found to be associated with foot pain.
 For women, both moderate (30-34.99) and severe obesity were associated with foot pain.
 The general conclusion of the study was that regardless of foot posture and dynamic foot function, as one’s BMI increased the likelihood of foot pain increased as well.

 Obesity has become very problematic at this point in time and can have extremely negative effects on the feet.
-If you’re an obese individual and are concerned about your feet, contact our doctors from Westfield Foot & Ankle Specialists.
-Our podiatrists can provide the care you need to keep you pain-free and on your feet.
+If you’re an obese individual and are concerned about your feet, contact one of our podiatrists from Westfield Foot & Ankle Specialists.
+Our doctors can provide the care you need to keep you pain-free and on your feet.

 Obesity and your Feet